IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The sender transmission control limits the output of data, given by the relation between the number of bytes in flight and the reference window.
-The congestion window is however not a hard limit, additional slack is given to avoid that RTP packets are queued up unnecessarily on the sender side.
+The congestion window is however not a hard limit, additional slack is given to avoid that data units are queued up unnecessarily on the sender side.
 This means that the algoritm prefers to build up a queue in the network rather than on the sender side.
 Additional congestion that this causes will reflect back and cause a reduction of the reference window.
 Packet pacing is used to mitigate issues with